Lakens/repro-collab/preregistration.md

    - The stimuli remain visible until a response is made
 3. Trial distribution:
    - 200 trials for comparison sizes very close to the reference (hardest discriminations)
-   - 100 trials for intermediate differences
    - 50 trials for the largest differences (easiest discriminations)
-   - Total: approximately 6,850 trials per participant
+   - Total: approximately 25 trials per participant
 4. Sessions last approximately one hour, with regular breaks to prevent fatigue

 ### Key Measurements